papit-fr/fsma/README.md

 like Python with its data science tools is needed.

-The frequency of the premature exit, i.e., intermediary remainder equal to 0 of the algorithm does not change why the base.
+The frequency of the premature exit, i.e., intermediary remainder equal to 0 of the algorithm does not change with the base.
 But it changes with the modulus.
 The following graph shows the frequency (linear regression to suppress variations du to sampling) of premature exit of the algorithm function of the base.